TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/README.md

 ## GPIOs

 The GPIO information in this section applies specifically to the *classic ESP32* (ESP32S) and all development boards that use it.

 In column "Usability" you can quickly identify which *GPIOs* are free to be used.
 GPIOs **typically** safe-to-use are marked with a bold **Yes**.
 Also consult the column *When Usable?* to understand under which conditions a given GPIO is safe to use.

 GPIOs marked with *Always* can always be used and do not interfere with any of the other *ESP32* features.

 > [!TIP]
-> Verify that the GPIO plan to use is actually capable of what you intend to do.
+> Verify that the GPIO you plan to use is actually capable of what you intend to do.
 Not all GPIOs can be used as output, and only some accept *analog* input.

 | GPIO | Usability | When Usable? | Boot Behavior | Digital In | Digital Out | Analog In | Analog Out | Remarks |
 |------|-----------|--------------|---------------|------------|-------------|-----------|------------|---------|